 Before you can create and assign ownership to your control tasks, you must first have confirmed users in your account.

-Decide which user roles are the best fit for the users who will carry out your organization's objectives in KCM GRC.
+First, decide which user roles are the best fit for the users who will carry out your organization's objectives in KCM GRC.

-- Create internal controls to satisfy the scope's requirements (or map requirements to controls from their other allowed scopes)
+- Create internal controls to satisfy the scope's requirements

 - Monitor adherence to compliance controls